bautrey37/bautrey37/README.md

 - 📈 Some stats ...
 -->

 My name is Brandon Autrey!
-I just finished my Master's in Software Engineering at the University of Tartu.
+I have a Master's in Software Engineering at the University of Tartu.
 Now I work at Glia as a Software using Elixir and Ruby.

 ## 🌱 I'm want to continue to learn ...

-Building FE apps in React and VueJS.
+Building FE apps in React.

-Building BE with NodeJS, Go, Rust, Kotlin, Typescript.
+Building BE with Elixir and Ruby.

 DevOp skills in Docker and Kuberneters.